Seo Yu-gu: Works

 In a word, Imwon Gyeongjeji could be applied to the daily life of not only ordinary Confucian gentlemen but also peasants in the country.

 The Encyclopedia Koreana on Rural Living is the life-long works of Seo Yu-gu who successfully incorporated his knowledge and experiences into his own framework of informed encyclopedic volumes based on hundreds of references from Korea as well as China.
 As he made a careful citation, the readers could made a list of all references some of which are not available today.
-No doubt this book provides ample resources for the study of Korean history of science and technology, in particular, agricultural technology.
+This book provides resources for the study of Korean history of science and technology, particularly agricultural technology.
 The author's understanding of environmental connections between heating systems, forest degradation and bare mountains display a holistic analysis of landscape.
 His historical approach to the development of costume led to suggestions of adaptation for the sake of daily practicalities.

 Contents

 The 113-volume Encyclopedia Koreana on Rural Living contains 2,520 thousand Classic Chinese characters and 28 thousand items in 16 areas.